hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ![](zkSNARK-proof-1.png)

 A sparse-merkle-tree is used to keep the state data where all accounts and balances are stored.
 This information is kept on L2 and users will sign transactions in order to spend their balances between L2 accounts.
 This L2 transactions are collected together to create a batch.
-Afterwards, batch data is compressed through a zk-SNARKs and it will prove that the state transitions of all those L2 transactions are correct.
+Afterward, batch data is compressed through a zk-SNARKs and it will prove that the state transitions of all those L2 transactions are correct.

 This collection of transactions are made public on L1 in order to provide data-availability to the protocol, meaning that anyone can re-build the L2 state just depending on L1 data.
 Hence, there is no need to rely on third parties to provide or store this data.

-The system is composed by L1 and L2 transactions:
+The system is composed of L1 and L2 transactions:
 - L1 transactions are those ones that are executed through the smart contract and affect the L2 state tree
 - L2 transactions are those ones that are executed exclusively on L2 and affect the L2 state tree

 ![](zkSNARK-proof-2.png)

 L1 transactions are forced to be executed by the coordinator in the protocol.
-Therefore, this kind of transactions will be always forged at some time.
+Therefore, this kind of transaction will be always forged at some time.
 L2 transactions are generated off-chain by the users and they are sent to the coordinators.
 Coordinators would be in charge to gather them.

 Some of the rollup functionality depends on a consensus mechanism to decide who